-- S67 A Dart uses its own Visionary Intelligence to locate a Dart Detection Module, and controls its flight direction using a propeller (maximum one allowed to be used), rudders, air jets and other means, to strike and attack the Dart Detection Module. - S68 A Dart Launcher must be mounted with a Referee System, where the Aerial Gimbal Operator can control the client interface and transmit data through the Referee System port or Remote Controller to control the Dart Launcher. - S69 Dart Trigger Device has built-in red-blue bicolor LED light beads, which will be set as the corresponding color according to the team during the match.
+- S83 A dart launcher must have the functions for loading darts and launching them for more than 5 meters, and must be mounted with a dart trigger device.
+Participating teams are required to provide a video of the dart launching system firing darts over 5 meters at pre-match inspection. - S84 A Dart uses its own vision system to locate a Dart Detection Module, and controls its flight direction using a propeller (maximum one allowed to be used), rudders, air jets and other means, to strike and attack the Dart Detection Module. - S85 A Dart Launcher must be mounted with a Referee System, where the Aerial Gimbal Operator can control the client interface and transmit data through the Referee System port or Remote Controller to control the Dart Launcher. - S86 Dart Trigger Device has built-in red-blue bicolor LED light beads, which will be set as the corresponding color according to the team during the match.
 The colors of all Darts taken into the Competition Area must be set by staff at the Inspection Area. - A Dart will land in the Battlefield after it is launched and may collide with or be crushed by other robots.
 In addition, a Dart will receive a rather large impact when it hits a subject.
-It is recommended that teams should incorporate buffer and strength designs to avoid damage to their Darts. - . ۲ - A Dart Trigger Device will enter normal work mode after being powered on for 3 seconds or going through Pre-Match Inspection setup.
+It is recommended that teams should incorporate buffer and strength designs to avoid damage to their Darts. - A Dart Trigger Device will enter normal work mode after being powered on for 3 seconds or going through Pre-Match Inspection setup.
 A Dart Trigger Device will emit a light of the corresponding team's color after being subject to an acceleration of 2 g.
 Each trigger lasts for 5 seconds, at the end of which the light will turn off.
-If the acceleration of 2g occurs again during the trigger period, the trigger time will be refreshed. - If the Dart Trigger Device experiences irregularities such as red-and-blue alternate lights and faulty light beads, it means the trigger device is damaged and the Base and Outpost are unable to detect Dart hits.
-Please replace with a backup Dart Trigger Device, otherwise all resulting losses shall be borne by the team.
+If the acceleration of 2 g occurs again during the trigger period, the trigger time will be refreshed. - If the Dart Trigger Device experiences irregularities such as red-and-blue alternate lights and faulty light beads, it means the trigger device is damaged and the Base and Outpost are unable to detect Dart hits.
+Please replace with a backup Dart Trigger Device, otherwise all resulting losses shall be borne by the team. - The use of compressed air is prohibited in propelling a Dart.